by Bob Burridge ©2020 (update of 2016 article)

 There should also be a sound national defense against foreign aggressors.
 This is very demanding in these challenging times of high technology and advanced weapons.

 – We have a God-given right and obligation to work to earn our provisions.
 That was made clear from the first moments of humans on earth.
 We are to work six days every week remembering God’s work of Creation.
-God’s laws relating to theft confirm that things we earn, grow, make, buy, or receive as gifts are ours.
+God’s laws relating to theft confirm that we rightfully own what we earn, grow, make, buy, or receive as gifts.
 Government should protect what we own by punishing thieves and vandals.

 Government can regulate businesses so that they do not lie about their products and services.
 God’s laws for Israel required fair weights and measures in commerce.
 For public safety we need to regulate foods that might be contaminated or poisonous.
-But government can over-reach and strangle businesses with demands beyond punishing criminal activity.
+But government can over-reach and strangle businesses with demands beyond punishing dangerous or criminal activity.
+We may want inspections of meat packing plants, but not required permitting of a child’s lemonade stand.
 Sometimes people have to be personally responsible for taking their own risks.
-We may want inspections of meat packing plants, but not required permitting of a child’s lemonade stand.

 – We have a God-given right to maintain our families biblically.
 Parents, not governments, are responsible for raising their children.
 They should be active in overseeing their discipline and education.
-Marriage is defined in God’s word and should not be modified to accommodate changing trends.
+Marriage is defined in God’s word and should not be modified to accommodate changing trends and non-biological views about gender.
 Governments have no authority to introduce new grounds for divorce, or to extend marriage to include relationships contrary to those instituted by God in the Bible.

 – We have a God-given duty to honor God in our daily lives and to worship.
 The First Amendment to our Constitution says, “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”